Kimbsy/y-combinator-animation/script.md

 This is a loop, it does nothing and we can't stop it, but it's still a loop.

 Two questions naturally arise.
-Can we somehow inject work into each iteration of this loop?
-And can we escape once enough work has been done?
+Can we get it to do something?
+And can we stop it?

+facts               questions
+- does nothing     - can we make it do something?
+- can't stop it    - can we stop it?

 ## wrapped self application function